-14. Who can I contact for further information?
+17. Who can I contact for further information?

-If you would like to know what provision is in place for your child or if you have any concerns that your child has some additional needs, please speak to your child's keyworker TA or our Assistant Headteacher: SENDCO Mr Biggs or Deputy SENDCO through the school office (01889 561820) or email biggs@tahs.org.uk/oliver@tahs.org.uk.
+If you would like to know what provision is in place for your child or if you have any concerns that your child has some additional needs, please speak to your child's keyworker TA or our Assistant Headteacher: SENDCO Mr Biggs or Deputy SENDCO through the school office (01889 561820) or email biggs@tahs.org.uk/oliver@tahs.org.uk/.

-If your child has an allocated keyworker please contact them in the first instance on the email address found on your child's PP. Our Equality Policy, Equality Action Plan and SEND Policy can be found on our website and SEND page.
+In the first instance please contact your child's allocated SEND keyworker.

+Our Equality Policy, Equality Action Plan and SEND Policy can be found on our website and SEND page.